SKevo18/pyflarum/README.md

 ![PyPI version](https://badge.fury.io/py/pyFlarum.svg) ![GitHub issues](https://img.shields.io/github/issues/CWKevo/pyflarum?color=forestgreen&label=Issues) ![GitHub](https://img.shields.io/github/license/CWKevo/pyFlarum?color=yellow&label=License)

 Somewhere at the beginning of year 2021, I have started a concept to build a Python Flarum package.
 The goal was to provide everyone an easy and extensible system to interact with Flarum's public API and perform user-related tasks.
-Later, I've expanded this idea to also include support for server-side database modifications.

 Thus, I present to you [pyFlarum](https://pypi.org/project/pyFlarum).